Hawksbill Sea Turtle – A Marvelous Creature of the Sea

 They are also often accidentally caught in fishing nets, particularly in trawl fisheries.
 This can cause serious injuries or death and is a major contributor to the decline of populations.

-Finally, they are also targeted by poachers, who kill them for their shells.
-These shells are highly prized for their ornamental value and are used to make various items, including jewellery, hairbrushes, and other decorative objects.
+Poachers, who kill them for their shells, also target these animals.
+People highly prise these shells for their ornamental value and use them to make various items such as jewellery, hairbrushes, and other decorative objects.

 Conservation Efforts

-One of the most effective ways is to reduce the use of fishing nets in areas where they are known to live.
-This can be accomplished through alternative fishing methods, such as hook-and-line or trap fishing.
+One of the best ways to reduce fishing net use in their habitats is to use alternative fishing methods, such as hook-and-line or trap fishing.

-In addition, many conservation organizations are working to protect hawksbill nesting habitats by creating protected areas and monitoring the beaches where the turtles lay their eggs.
+In addition, many conservation organisations are working to protect hawksbill nesting habitats by creating protected areas and monitoring the beaches where the turtles lay their eggs.

 FAQs